Participation in the inclusive classroom: Creating success for non-verbal students with autism

 Following five teachers in two different schools over almost two school years lead to a qualitative analysis that represented how teachers' hopeful educational visions and philosophies led them to engage the non-verbal students with autism in their classes in academic instruction.
 Further teachers resisted the dominant representation of their students as mentally retarded and worked to understand their students' intelligence through observation within the daily routine of the classroom.

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Kasa-Hendrickson, Christi, "Participation in the inclusive classroom: Creating success for non-verbal students with autism" (2002).
 Teaching and Leadership - Dissertations.
-Paper 58.
+58.